 If parents discover that a child is being bullied they must share their worries with the class teacher and/or senior leaders.
 This will both support the child and ensure that the bully is dealt with effectively.

-We will always try to help.
 We will react firmly and promptly where bullying is identified.

 There are a range of sanctions available to staff depending on the seriousness of the situation.